fnord12/script.openinfowindow/README.md

 ======

 ### What is it?
 A simple script that opens the Video Info screen (DialogVideoInfo.xml) when a video is playing.
-I often watch a video and want to identify an actor.
-This allows me to pull up the cast list.
+I often watch a video and want to identify an actor or see some other data not available when pressing I.  This allows me to pull up the cast list.
 I find it especially useful in PseudoTV where don't want to just stop the video.

 ### Setup
 1. Install the add-on (obviously).
 2. To use it, the script needs to be mapped to a key in your [keymap file](https://kodi.wiki/view/Keymap#Location_of_keymaps).
 If you just want this for regular playing in Kodi, the key can go in the FullscreenVideo section.
-Example:
+Example for using Control-C (you can map to any key you want):

 ```
 <FullscreenVideo>